 How do I start, and how much does it cost?

-The filing fee for a petition for guardianship or conservatorship has a filing fee of $150.00.
-Additionally, you may be responsible for other costs of the action, including payments to examiners and the court- appointed guardian ad Litem, attorney for the incapacitated person, and visitor (for guardianships).
+The filing fee for a petition for guardianship or conservatorship is $150.00, unless the petitioner is found to be indigent.
+Additionally, a petitioner may be responsible for other costs of the action, including payments to examiners and the court- appointed guardian ad Litem, attorney for the incapacitated individual, and court-appointed examiner.

 As the establishment of a guardianship or conservatorship is a legal matter, you should contact an attorney for advice and assistance.
 Lawyer's fees can vary depending on the circumstances and complexity of the case.

 Guardianship: Once you file a summons and petition and serve all respondents, the Court will appoint an attorney and guardian ad Litem for the alleged incapacitated person.
 The Court will also appoint an examiner (must be a physician) to complete an affidavit and report egarding the capacity of the alleged incapacitated individual.
 The Court then typically holds a hearing to determine whether and to what extent a guardianship is needed.